netwerk-digitaal-erfgoed/infrastructure/README.md

 2. make changes to any of the Kubernetes manifests, which you can find in the `k8s/` directory;
 3. push your changes pack to GitHub.

-A [GitHub action](.github/workflows/deploy.yml) then automatically applies the changes to our Kubernetes cluster.
+[Flux](https://fluxcd.io) automatically applies the changes to our Kubernetes cluster.

 ## Set up a DigitalOcean cluster from scratch